20

 3. Python Tuples

-Tuples are ordered collections of elements, similar to Python lists, but they are immutable.
+Tuples in Python are ordered collections of elements, similar to Python lists, but they are immutable.
 This implies that once a tuple has been created, it cannot be altered.
 Tuples can be formed by listing a sequence of values separated by commas, with or without enclosing parentheses.

 Example of a Tuple in Python